Kids In Danger

-Kids in Danger (KID) is an American non-profit dedicated to educating parents, training engineers, designers, and manufacturers, and advocating for improvements in children's product safety in cribs, toys, bathtub seats, bunk beds, car seats, carriers, costumes, crib bumpers, high chairs, gates, play yards, strollers, walkers, and other potentially dangerous items.
-Its website supplies listings of products recalled by the Consumer Product Safety Commission and provides suggestions and information on how to protect children.
-KID also works alongside other groups such as the Consumer Federation of America and Consumer Reports in order to improve product safety.
+Kids in Danger (KID) was an American non-profit dedicated to educating parents, training engineers, designers, and manufacturers, and advocating for improvements in children's product safety in cribs, toys, bathtub seats, bunk beds, car seats, carriers, costumes, crib bumpers, high chairs, gates, play yards, strollers, walkers, and other potentially dangerous items.
+The organization closed its doors December 2024, and many of its primary projects are now housed with other organizations.
+For instance, the KID Design Safety Toolkit is now with the International Consumer Product Health and Safety Organization and the Recall Alerts are now distributed by Reese's Purpose.
+While KID was active, its website supplied listings of products recalled by the Consumer Product Safety Commission and provided suggestions and information on how to protect children.
+KID also worked alongside other groups such as the Consumer Federation of America and Consumer Reports in order to improve product safety.
+All of these groups - Consumer Federation of America, Consumer Reports, Reese Purpose and ICPHSO - continue to be resources on product safety.

 Background

 KID was founded in 1998 by two professors at the University of Chicago, Linda Ginzel and Boaz Keysar, after their son Danny was killed by a crib that had been recalled five years previously.
 Danny's parents resolved to take action and founded KID.
 Congressman Bobby L. Rush and Senator Dick Durbin, both of Illinois, held hearings on the topic of dangerous children's toys in June, 2007 at which KID's Executive Director Nancy Cowles testified along with Illinois Attorney General Lisa Madigan and others.